 Represent RI in any legal cases in civil courts in Sudan and provide ongoing retained legal services.

-Support RI in legal review of the HR documents: contracts, manuals, policies and SOPs to ensure they are aligned to local labor requirements in Sudan.
+Support RI in legal review of the official letters, HR documents: contracts, manuals, policies and SOPs to ensure they are aligned to local labor requirements in Sudan.
 This may include but not limited to reviewing employment policies and employee handbooks, employment agreements and contracts, and payroll and employment taxation.

-Provide legal advice on all labor related matters as they arise including but not limit to changes on labor legislation, legal cases, employee grievances, misconduct or disciplinary action.
+Provide legal advice on all labor related matters as they arise including but not limited to changes on labor legislation, legal cases, employee grievances, misconduct or disciplinary actions.

 Provide legal advice on property, warehousing and lease agreements including review of RI contracts with external parties and suppliers.